Sunda collared dove

-The Sunda collared dove (Streptopelia bitorquata), sometimes referred to as the Javanese collared dove, or Indonesian collared dove, is a species of bird in the family Columbidae.
+The Sunda collared dove (Streptopelia bitorquata), sometimes referred to as the island collared dove, Javanese turtle dove, Javanese collared dove, or Indonesian collared dove, is a species of bird in the family Columbidae.
 Sometimes confused with the Eurasian collared dove (Streptopelia decaocto) which is very similar in appearance, the Sunda collared dove is a small to medium-sized bird, native to the tropical and subtropical islands of Indonesia.

 Habitat

 This species distribution occurs from Java and Bali, through to Komodo, Lombok, Sumbawa, Timor and Flores, Solor and, the Lesser Sunda Islands, Indonesia.

 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical mangrove forest.

 Description

-The Sunda collared dove is a small to medium-sized bird which has a light, rosy hue around the neck and chest area, fading into the underside of the bird consists of a light caramel color, into a shade of cream at the base (start) of the tail.
+The Sunda collared dove is a small to medium-sized bird which has a light, rosy hue around the neck and chest area, fading into the underside of the bird which consists of a light caramel color, into a shade of cream at the base (start) of the tail.
 The start of the wings have a light grey tone, protruding to a steely grey hue near the end of the wing, all the way to the tip of the tail.
 The tail feathers under the bird are 'eggshell' white in colour.

 The birds tail consists of few layers from creamy colored to an ashen grey.
 The eye is quite rounded like that of most pigeons and doves.
 The eye color is a shade of orange caramel.
 The main distinguishing feature is a dusty black band that covers half the bird's neck.
 A white highlight can be seen above the band.

 The Philippine collared dove was once considered a subspecies, together known as the island collared dove.